Resurrection and the End of Sin

 There are two concepts I’d like to bring to your attention here.
 Both of them are guaranteed by the resurrection of Jesus Christ from the dead, by the historical reality of the empty tomb, the dual spiritual realities: first, of our union with him and second, of our freedom in him.
 First, union with him and second, freedom in him.

-In verse 5 you see that phrase, “united with him.”
-That’s, that’s actually a profoundly strong concept.
-The word united is a good word; it’s appropriate, but it’s unfortunately been watered down somewhat by our cultural use.
+In verse 5 you see that phrase “united with him.”
+That’s, it’s actually a profoundly strong concept.
+The word “united” is a good word; it’s appropriate, but it’s unfortunately been watered down somewhat by our cultural use.
 We see unbelievers, right, these days who are united in all kinds of causes: Black Lives Matter, LGBTQ plus, social justice, climate justice, et cetera, et cetera.

 One lexicographer illustrates the use of this word in the ancient world, saying, “In medicine, it refers to the healing of fractured bones and means specifically to grow back in such a way as to connect the two fragments to mend.”
 Hence, symphytos has this meaning of cohesion and interpenetration, so that in time, when you look at that mended bone, you just see one bone.

-This is a deep, profound spiritual union, joining together of life to life, our life with his and vitally, his life with ours, in ours.
+This is a deep, profound spiritual union, a joining together of life to life, our life with his and vitally, his life with ours, in ours.
 That’s what Paul is speaking of here.
-The same lexicographer goes on to add an important note on the word, fills in what Paul means by this phrase, united with him.
-He writes this, “The idea of growth must not be left out because the very use of the word symphytos suggests the image of a single plant that is getting bigger and in which the life of the trunk conveys life and fruit-bearing strength to the branches.”
+The same lexicographer goes on to add an important note on the word, fills in what Paul means by this phrase “united with him.”
+He writes this: “The idea of growth must not be left out because the very use of the word symphytos suggests the image of a single plant that is getting bigger and in which the life of the trunk conveys life and fruit-bearing strength to the branches.”

 He grows into greater, fuller expression of the perfect humanity that God has designed, what God intended from before the foundation of the world.
 And we in union with him, we grow up, Ephesians 4:15, “in every way into him who is the head, into Christ.”